New Jersey Peripheral Arterial Disease Treatment

 When faced with the symptoms of PAD many people simply assume the pain is part of the aging process and accept it as their new normal.
 However, there are many options available to you to combat the discomfort and better your overall health.
 If you are experiencing chronic pain in your legs, we urge you to contact our clinical team at The Vascular Institute at AMI to learn how peripheral arterial disease treatment can help improve your daily quality of life.

-SYMPTOMS OF Peripheral Arterial Disease
+Identifying Symptoms of Peripheral Arterial Disease

 The most detectable symptom of PAD is cramping that typically occurs in the legs or hips and is often experienced when engaged in a physical activity such as exercising, or even simply walking.
 Additionally, you may feel numbness, tingling, or weakness in your legs or feet.